gatzka/cjet/README.md

 In addition, there is also a qbs project for building cjet and running all unit tests:
 ```
-qbs -f <path/to/cjet-sources>/all.qbs release profile:gcc [unittestRunner.showCoverageData:true]...
+qbs -f <path/to/cjet-sources>/all.qbs release profile:gcc [products.unittestRunner.showCoverageData:true]...
 ```
 You can specify as many additional parallel builds by adding more profiles.
-If `unittestRunner.showCoverageData:true` is given, the coverage data is directly displayed in a web browser.
+If `products.unittestRunner.showCoverageData:true` is given, the coverage data is directly displayed in a web browser.

 If you don't like waiting for the http-parse-tests to complete you can